darciovilela/nx-periodic-table/README.md

 # NxPeriodicTable

-A simple list of chemical element names and symbols using NX monorepo, Typescript and Express.
+A simple list of chemical element names and symbols using NX monorepo, TypeScript and Express.

 ## To run: